Get Help Today. (800) 516-4357

-Whether you smoke, vape, or chew, nicotine enters your system and sticks around until it’s processed.
+Whether it’s tobacco smoking, vaping or electronic cigarettes, chewing, levels of nicotine enter your system and stick around until it’s processed.
 If you need to pass a test for work, an insurance program, or a drug-free facility, you could face tough days ahead.

 Nicotine can show up on a drug test for the following amounts of time: